October 16, 2016

 However, his physical frailty stood out even more.
 Astor was already in a weakened state before we left his home.
-Then, he was bludgeoned by Max and he grew even weaker.
+Then, he was bludgeoned by Max, and he grew even weaker.
 Blood leaked from his nose and mouth, and I could tell his vampire healing powers were not going to repair him fast enough to fare well in battle.
-That is when I jokingly offered to take the first fight if he didn’t mind, and for the first time I saw a smile slightly creep on his face.
-He told me to have at it, so I helped him back out of harm’s way and stepped up.
+I jokingly offered to take the first fight if he didn’t mind, and for the first time I saw a smile slightly creep on his face.
+He told me to have at it, so I helped him back out of harm’s way, and stepped up.

 As he became more charged up, I could sense he was about to shapeshift.
 His body didn’t shake, he didn’t convulse, and he didn’t scream.
 His skin didn’t rip to shreds, his bones didn’t crack, and he didn’t bleed everywhere.
 No, the transformation was quite smooth and natural.
-His hands, feet and limbs grew as did the rest of his body.
+His hands, feet, and limbs grew, as did the rest of his body.
 Claws formed, his head formed into a wolf’s, and his body grew more dense with muscle.
 Gray hair was everywhere, with dark gray streaks here and there.
 Chandler’s eyes were also black, but his white pupils never lost track of me.
-Finally, when the transformation was done not even 15 seconds later, Chandler towered over me.
-I tried to size him up to gage distance and reach, but before I knew it he attacked.
+Finally, when the transformation was done, not fifteen seconds later, Chandler towered over me.
+I tried to size him up to gage distance and reach, but before I knew it, he attacked.

 The werewolf almost decapitated me with one blow.
-I was able to duck and move out of the way though.
-The crowd ooo’d and awed in excitement, and I could see Max laughing and clapping his hands.
+I was able to duck and move out of the way, though.
+The crowd “oooh”d and “aaah”d in excitement, and I could see Max laughing and clapping his hands.
 Chandler was wasting no time pressing forward, however, so I had to concentrate solely on him.

 The werewolf clawed at me with both hands, forcing me on the constant defensive.
 I was dodging and parrying his arms the best I could.
-He was just so damn strong though.
+He was just so damn strong.
 The Leviathan was powerful when it hit me with its necks and smashed into me with its heads.
-Well, the impact from absorbing Chandler’s blows when I blocked felt the same, even though the werewolf was not over 20 feet tall and weighed a fraction less.
+Well, the impact from absorbing Chandler’s blows when I blocked felt the same, even though the werewolf was not over twenty feet tall, and weighed a fraction less.
 His power was alarming, and I knew I had to use my quickness and land precision strikes.
 So, that’s exactly what I did.

-Chandler rose to his feet furious.
-He roared and charged forward again.
-When I accelerated this time though, he slowed his progress enough to grab me.
+Chandler rose to his feet, furious.
+He roared, and charged forward again.
+When I accelerated this time, he slowed his progress enough to grab me.
 From there, he leaned in to try and bite my head off.
 I raised my arm to shield myself, and Chandler bit it.
-Blood sprayed everywhere and I yelled in pain, but I gathered myself and lodged a knee into his ribs.
+Blood sprayed everywhere and I yelled in pain, but I gathered myself, and lodged a knee into his ribs.
 I felt one break on contact, and that loosened his grip.
-I fired multiple more shots to his body, cracking more ribs and breaking them.
-Next, when Chandler was hunched over, I placed my hands behind his neck in a Muy Thai grip and smashed my knee into his snout.
+I fired multiple more shots to his body, cracking more ribs, breaking them.
+Next, when Chandler was hunched over, I placed my hands behind his neck in a Muy Thai grip, and smashed my knee into his snout.
 This sent Chandler to the deck again.
 I was successful in freeing myself from his clutches, but I paid the price for my mistake.
 My arm was deeply punctured and ripped open.
 I stepped back and grabbed it, trying to ease the pain, but it was shooting straight up my arm into my side.
-To make myself feel better, I thought at least I was standing and Chandler had fallen.
-That is when Chandler re-emerged though.
+To make myself feel better, I thought at least I was standing, while Chandler had fallen.
+But then Chandler re-emerged.

 Chandler attacked again, and this time he was striking with all of his might.
 The impact from his claws was greater than before, and since I was stumbling from the force of them, I was not able to time my blocks as well and employ the same accuracy.
 Before, I was able to have my arms hit Chandler’s wrists, avoiding the nails.
-At that point, he was hitting my arms with his claws though, and the gashes were adding up.
-Blood poured out of my wounds and I knew I could not handle his onslaught much longer.
+At that point, he was hitting my arms with his claws, and the gashes were adding up.
+Blood poured out of my wounds, and I knew I could not handle his onslaught much longer.
 Chandler was much too fast and powerful for me to remain defensive.
-That is when I remembered Astor’s words.
+Then I remembered Astor’s words.
 He said Max allowed momentum to carry him through his punches, and when I observed Chandler, he did the same thing.
 Having found a weakness, I was now able to make my move.